Linda-Ikechukwu/Personal-Site/src/blog/posts/what-is-severless-computing/what-is-severless-computing.md

 ---
-title: "Serverless Explained By Booking An Uber Ride"
+title: "Serverless Computing Explained By Booking An Uber Ride"
 date: "2020-09-26"
 featured: "./serverless-explained.png"
 description: "Learn what the buzz word 'Serverless' is all about.
 If you've ever used an uber ride before, then you'll understand what serverless is."